Joyce Brothers: Early life and education

-Education

 Brothers graduated from Far Rockaway High School in January 1944.
 Afterward, she entered Cornell University, double-majoring in home economics and psychology and graduated with a Bachelor of Science with honors in 1947.
 Brothers was a member of Sigma Delta Tau at the time.
-She then attended Columbia University, where she obtained a Master of Arts in 1949 and a Ph.D. in psychology in 1953.
+She then attended Columbia University, where she obtained a Master of Arts in 1949 and a Ph.D. in Clinical Psychology in 1953.
 Her doctoral dissertation was titled "Anxiety Avoidance and Escape Behaviour as Measured by Action Potential in Muscle".
 While working on her graduate studies, she was a research assistant at Columbia, an instructor at Hunter College, and a research fellow on a UNESCO leadership project from 1949 to 1959.
 The American Association of University Women awarded Brothers a fellowship in 1952, which enabled her to complete the doctoral degree.